jmandel/fhircast-docs/docs/content-sharing-research.md

 }
 ```

-### Diagnostic Report Update Message
+### [FHIR resource]-update
-A `DiagnosticReport-update` request will be posted to the Hub when an application desires a change be made to the current state of exchanged information or to add or remove an imaging study to the context of the report.
+A `[FHIR resource]-update` request will be posted to the Hub when an application desires a change be made to the current state of exchanged information or to add or remove an imaging study to the context of the report.
 One or more updates MAY occur while the report is open.

 The updates could include (but are not limited to) any of the following:
 * adding, updating, or removing observations